ViBiOh/fibr/README.md

 It will contains an extra key `new` with the same structure of `item` in case of a `rename` event.

-The webhook can be recursive (all children folders will be notified too) and for now, no event type selection is possible: the webhook will receive all kinds of events.
+The webhook can be recursive (all children folders will be notified too) for event choosen.

 ### SEO